vishalsinha21/dynamic-checklist/README.md

 # Dynamic checklist

-Tests are nice, but they are not written for everything, especially few things seems obvious or like a best practice.
+Tests are nice, but they are not written for everything, especially when few things seems obvious or like a best practice.

 For example, it's a best practice to close resources in finally block but this is not usually tested through a test case.
 Experienced developer usually finds this during review, but even they can miss sometimes.